-Members often see ads or receive mailings from financial planners offering retirement preparation services and claiming to be experts on NYSTRS benefits.
+Members often hear from financial planners offering retirement preparation services and claiming to be experts on NYSTRS benefits.
+Their strategies include ads and videos found online, as well as direct mailings.
 These marketing tools can be carefully crafted so they appear as if the person is an actual NYSTRS representative.
 Many even offer a free meal.

 These people are not representatives of NYSTRS.
 They may be reputable financial planners, but that does not make them experts on NYSTRS benefits; don’t assume the information they provide about NYSTRS is accurate.
 The only people you should trust when it comes to your pension are verified NYSTRS employees or members of our Board.